-This new development has become a major debate in the corporate world over the last few years.
-We all want to be politically correct and we all try not to offend each other.
+This new development has become a debate in the corporate world over the last few years.
+We all want to be polite to each other.
 However, are we really causing resentment amongst the minority of people who do not celebrate Christmas?

 Statistics Canada show that approximately 67% of our population are Christians, with the remaining 33% following other religions or do not adhere to any religious group.
 My point here is, does majority rule?

 Company Christmas Party or Company Holiday Party?
 I decided to connect with some of the Corporate Events clients of Pop!
 Events Group to get a handle on their corporate culture, as well as their personal feelings on this subject.

 - Does your company insist on calling the event a Christmas Party or Holiday Party?